Lunastellia/Challenger-Among-Us/README.md

 More informatios = https://www.innersloth.com/modpolicy.php

-### Oriana™
+### Oriana®

-Several parts of the source code of this Mod are subject to copyright, any reproduction or misuse without the prior consent of these owners is prohibited. the protected content belongs to Oriana™.
+Several parts of the source code of this Mod are subject to copyright, any reproduction or misuse without the prior consent of these owners is prohibited. the protected content belongs to Oriana®.

 ## Credits :